|

 The Norman Keep

-For many, the Norman Keep is the most impressive part of the castle (from the 11th century).
-Remarkably, it’s in excellent shape given its age.
-To reach the Norman Keep, you through the 1070 Gatehouse passed the fantastic Portcullis.
+For many visitors, the Norman Keep is the most striking and memorable part of Arundel Castle.
+Dating back to the 11th century, it remains in remarkably good condition despite its age.
+To reach the Keep, we passed through the 1070 Gatehouse and beneath the impressive Portcullis, made of heavy oak.

-The 131 steps to the top of the keep are not for the faint of heart, and I assisted my mother (who was in her late 70s).
+Climbing the 131 steps to the top of the Keep is no small feat, definitely not for the faint of heart.
+I accompanied my mother, who was in her late 70s, helping her along the way.

 To one side the Barbican provides access to the lower ward nearest the castle apartments. n the other side, the 14th-century Bevis Tower, once called the Beaumont Tower leads to the upper ward.
 These areas are reserved for the Duke of Norfolk’s family.